How (not) to choose a financial advisor

-Last week a friend of mine asked me for help with his portfolio.
+Last week a friend of mine asked us for help with his portfolio.
 His portfolio hadn’t made any money in eight years and he hasn’t made RRSP contributions for the past two years because he’s been so unhappy with the performance.
-He’s already switched advisors once (in 2008).
+He’s already switched financial advisors once (in 2008).
 Right now he’s feeling stuck and wondering what to do next.

 He told me: “We knew each other when we were 18 year old boys.
 He left for university in his 20s like I did, and ended up as a RR, eventually settling with his current firm.
 He had a local radio show in our home town – I even went on it from time to time thinking even if I don’t get any returns, at least it will be good for my business – but this really has not panned out.”